aelve/guide/INSTALL.md

     $ git clone https://github.com/aelve/guide-database
     $ mv guide-database state

+The `config.json` file contains the config (it will be created at the 1st start).
+There are 2 settings so far:

-If you want to enable tracking, replace the contents of `static/tracking.md` and set the environment variable `GUIDE_TRACKING=1` when running the server.
+  * `tracking-enabled` enables tracking.
+If you do enable it, don't forget to replace the contents of `static/tracking.md` with your own tracking script.

+  * `base-url` is the URL of the server (which should contain `http://` or `https://`).
+It's used for feed generation.

 # How to install locally